Sandra T Davidge, PhD, FRSC, FCAHS

 Research Focus & Overview

 The Davidge laboratory studies cardiovascular physiology with a specific interest in the area of women’s, maternal and perinatal cardiovascular health.
-We investigate potential mediators for vascular endothelial cell dysfunction in both aging and estrogen deficiency as well as in the pregnancy complication, preeclampsia.
-Moreover, we combine our expertise in aging and pregnancy complications to study the long term cardiovascular effects for offspring born from an adverse intrauterine environment (also known as developmental origins of disease).
+We investigate potential mediators for vascular endothelial cell dysfunction in both and deficiency as well as in the pregnancy complication, preeclampsia.
+Moreover, we combine our expertise in and pregnancy complications to study the cardiovascular effects for offspring born from an adverse intrauterine environment (also known as developmental origins of disease).

 Preeclampsia